 When it comes to getting a good credit score, your credit cards can either affect you negatively or positively.
 There are three main things that can damage your credit report; having too many credit cards, going over the limit of credit cards and having long overdue credit card debts.
-Let’s examine them one after the other.
+Let’s examine them one after the other to make sure you aren’t hurting your credit score.

 Having too many credit cards